Ferdinand James Anselm de Rothschild (1839-1898)

 Ferdinand James Anselm de Rothschild, the son of Anselm and Charlotte, was born in Paris on 17 December 1839 and educated in Vienna.
 His memories of his mother (who died when he was 19) were warm; less so for his father whom he thought remote.
 England, his mother's home country became his adopted home, where he adopted the 'de' prefix rather than the von' of his native Austria.
 Arriving in England in 1860, Ferdinand lived near his English Rothschild relatives in London, mixing in the same social circles as his brother-in-law, Natty, Nathaniel, 1st Lord Rothschild (1840-1915), and counting the Prince of Wales among his friends.

-Ferdinand married his cousin Evelina (Evy) (1839-1866), the daughter of his uncle, Baron Lionel de Rothschild (1808-1879) on 7 July 1865.
+Ferdinand married his cousin Evelina (Evy) (1839-1866), the daughter of his uncle, Baron Lionel de Rothschild (1808-1879) on 7 July 1865, having first taken British nationality.
+Disraeli gave a speech at their wedding.
 After their marriage, Ferdinand purchased 143 Piccadilly, in London’s fashionable district of Mayfair, as a town home for himself and Evelina; his parents-in-law lived at 148, Piccadilly.
-However, the marriage was struck by great tragedy; Evelina died in childbirth; her infant child also perished.
-Ferdinand’s sister, Alice von Rothschild (1847-1922) purchased 142, Piccadilly in 1866 after the death of her sister-in-law Evelina, so that she could be close to her widowed brother; a connecting door was made between the two properties.
-Ferdinand created a lasting memorial to his wife and child, establishing and supporting the Evelina Hospital for Sick Children in London, which continues today.
+However, the marriage was struck by great tragedy; Evelina died in childbirth; her infant son also perished.
+Ferdinand embarked upon a long period of mourning, during which he travelled, with his brother-in-law Leopold.

 Waddesdon Manor

-In Rothschild fashion, Ferdinand settled into the community around his estate, representing Aylesbury as Liberal MP from 1885 and serving as JP and Deputy Lieutenant and Sheriff of Buckinghamshire.
+In Rothschild fashion, Ferdinand settled into the community around his estate, representing Aylesbury as Liberal MP from 1885 until his death, and serving as JP and Deputy Lieutenant and Sheriff of Buckinghamshire.
 An active Freemason, he was a founder member and master of the Ferdinand de Rothschild Lodge in 1892.
 No less prominent in the Jewish community, Ferdinand served as Treasurer of the Board of Guardians from 1868-1875, was Warden of the Central Synagogue and founded the Ferdinand de Rothschild Technical Scholarship at Stepney Jewish Schools.